 At the same time, NewsQ uses our data collections to “ideate” or foster new ideas that help clarify what constitutes – and how to define – quality in news ranking and recommendation.

 We collect two types of data to create opportunities for insight:

-- A database of signal data across 12,000+ information outlets
+- A database, described above, of signal data across 12,000+ information outlets

 - Archived screen captures of news ranking and recommendations from various platforms and applications